lonnieezell/Bonfire/README.markdown

 If you're interested in helping out, fork the project and start coding!
 I'd love to have you on board.
 You can always shoot me an email at lonnieje@gmail.com and we can talk about how you'll best fit it and what the best place to start coding would be.

+*NOTE: Latest database dump can be found under bonfire/db/backups.
+Import that into a new database, and setup your database connections and you should be good to go.*

 Let's make this the best kick-start to any CodeIgniter project.